-He completed his PhD from the University of Chicago and taught previously at Nalanda University.
+He completed his PhD from the University of Chicago (2014) and taught previously at Nalanda University.
 He serves on the advisory board for the Journal of South Asian Intellectual History.

-- “The Practice and Theory of Property in Seventeenth-Century Bengal.”
-Indian Economic and Social History Review 54(2): 147-182.
+“The Practice and Theory of Property in Seventeenth-Century Bengal.”
+Indian Economic and Social History Review vol. 54, no. 2 (2017): 147-182.

-- “Circulating Scholarship: A Note on a Sanskrit Letter from Bengal circa 1535 CE.”
-Journal of the Royal Asiatic Society 27(1): 83-91. (published online October 2016).
+“Circulating Scholarship: A Note on a Sanskrit Letter from Bengal circa 1535 CE.”
+Journal of the Royal Asiatic Society vol. 27, no. 1 (2017): 83-91.

-- “History in the Abstract: 'Brahman-ness' and the Discipline of Nyāya in Seventeenth-Century Vārāṇasī.”
-Journal of Indian Philosophy 44(5): 1041-1069. (published online November 2015)
+“History in the Abstract: 'Brahman-ness' and the Discipline of Nyāya in Seventeenth-Century Vārāṇasī.”
+Journal of Indian Philosophy vol. 44, no. 5 (2016): 1041-1069.

-- “From Praśasti to Political Culture: the Nadia Raj and Malla Dynasty in Seventeenth-Century Bengal.”
-Journal of Asian Studies 73(2): 397-418.
+“From Praśasti to Political Culture: the Nadia Raj and Malla Dynasty in Seventeenth-Century Bengal.”
+Journal of Asian Studies vol. 73, no. 2 (2014): 397-418.

-- “Making Sense of Bhāshā in Sanskrit: Radhamohan Thakkur’s Mahābhāvānusāriṇī-ṭīkā and Literary Culture in Early Eighteenth-Century Bengal.”
-In Texts and Traditions in Early Modern North India, edited by Jack Hawley, Anshu Malhotra, and Tyler Williams.
-Delhi: Oxford University Press.
+“Making Sense of Bhāṣā in Sanskrit: Radhamohan Thakkur’s Mahābhāvānusāriṇī-ṭīkā and Literary Culture in Early Eighteenth-Century Bengal.”
+In Texts and Traditions in Early Modern North India, edited by Tyler Williams, Anshu Malhotra, and John Stratton Hawley, pp. 77-98.
+Delhi: Oxford University Press, 2018.